 The best way to clean your glasses is with lens cleaner such as a lens wipe or lens cleaning spray and a microfibre cloth.
-A recent study shows that cleaning lenses with a cellulose alcohol or alcohol-free lens cleaning wipes can reduce dominant bacteria by up to 99-100%.5 Pre moistened wipes such as ZEISS Lens Wipes can effectively clean optical surfaces including coated lenses.
+A recent study shows that cleaning lenses with a cellulose alcohol lens cleaning wipe can reduce dominant bacteria by up to 99-100%.3 Pre moistened wipes such as ZEISS Lens Wipes can effectively clean optical surfaces including coated lenses.
 The pre-moistened alcohol wipes are designed to leave a streak-free finish with no risk of scratching.

 How to clean your glasses:

 - With clean hands, open a sachet of ZEISS Lens Wipes, remove the wipe and unfold it.

 - Gently hold your glasses by the frame.

 - Using the folded wipe, gently wipe away any surface dust.

 - Unfold the wipe and begin to clean the lens with circular movements until it’s clean.

 - Store your glasses in a protective glasses case that is clean and free of dust.

 Cleaning products to use for high touch items